nadav-dav/helpme/README.md

 [y/n]
 >y

-Open your terminal and hit 'helpme -h' and follow the instructions.
+Open your terminal, hit 'helpme -h' and follow the instructions.
 Another way to learn is to checkout the HELPME file provided with this project.
 --------